-- General employees. - Declining results may indicate that the pension plan may not be adequately funded, which may indicate an increasing burden on the tax base. - The rating is inconclusive due to an inconsistent trend over the past few years.
+- General employees. - Declining results may indicate that the pension plan may not be adequately funded, which may indicate an increasing burden on the tax base. - While the trend has been favorable over the past three years, the rating is inconclusive due to the trend results being under ten percent.
 Funding percentages are heavily influenced by market trends.